 The Wolff Fellowship program in the College of Letters & Science is the vision of its creators, Paul M. Wolff and Rhea S. Schwartz.

 Paul M. Wolff is a distinguished alumnus of UW-Madison.
-He earned an Letters & Science degree majoring in history and went on to study law at Harvard University.
+He earned a Letters & Science degree majoring in history and went on to study law at Harvard University.
 He began practicing law in the Washington, D.C. area and curated a distinguished career.
 Wolff served as an advisor for many organizations including the Washington Performing Arts Society, the Corcoran Art Museum, the Jewish Museum, and the Washington Legal Clinic for the Homeless.
 Wolff has a passion for sports and served on the Washington D.C.
 Sports Commission.
 He is also a distinguished and talented sculptor.

 Rhea S. Schwartz is a graduate of Penn State and Georgetown University Law School.
 A leader in her community, Ms. Schwartz has worked for the United States Department of Education, the Center for Israeli Studies at American University, and the Federal Deposit Insurance Corporation.
 Ms. Schwartz has endowed a similarly groundbreaking fellowship opportunity at Penn State.